mvanwinkleias/mv_c_package_template_test/README.md

 ### Revision Control

 Transient files related to building the project are not checked in.
 I believe I have checked in what needs to be.
-I'm currently uncertain if *libtool* should / needs to be checked in with the project.

 ### Data Files

-This feature hasn't been merged into this branch, but a goal is to be able to not need to reinstall the data files in order to test.
-A configure option, *use_project_datadir=1*, has been created which causes the DATADIR to always refer to data/ in the project directory.
+In *c_project_template*, a  configure option, *use_project_datadir=1*,
+has been added which causes
+the DATADIR to always refer to data/ in the project directory.
 When building the project for installation, don't use that option and data files should be installed into the correct place.

 ## Packages